Why 73% of B2B Companies Are Marketing with Case Studies — And Why You Should Get in the Game Now

 Good stories, however, can cut through that noise.
 That's because personal stories feel “real.”
 We connect to a story much more than we do to abstract concepts, facts, statistics, or logical arguments.

 Stories engage us on an emotional level, creating a deeper, intimate bond.
+Our brains are literally hardwired to remember stories.
 And because of that, we remember them — and we tend to remember everything around them.

 In other words, we may not remember a statistic by itself.
 But when used in the context of a compelling story, we'll remember both the story AND the statistic.

 Think back to the last business seminar you attended.
 What do you remember most about the presentations?

 Whatever it was, I'm willing to bet it involved a story.
 It could have been a statistic or factual statement.
 But it was probably packaged in a story.